hewner/csse403/ClassOutline.md

 Or Dr. Buffalo in a pinch
 Or whatever you want

-Check out my personal website <http://hewner.com> for every imaginable kind of contact info (yes we can be facebook friends if you want but I don't post about classes).
+Check out Moodle for every imaginable kind of contact info (yes we can be facebook friends if you want but I don't post about classes).
 You can call my cell phone if you're having a problem.

 ### Design of this class